NehorayG/ReleaseBot/README.md

 ### Editing and Saving Changes:
 1. The ticket information will appear in the large text area below.
-2. You can make changes to the ticket details directly.
+2. You can make changes to the Release Notes details directly.
 3. Click **Save Changes** to save the updated information.

 ### Preview Mode:
-- If you want to view the ticket in a preview format (read-only mode), click **Preview**.
+- If you want to view the Release Notes in a preview format (read-only mode), click **Preview**.
 - Click **Return Edit Mode** to go back to editing the ticket.

 ### Publishing Release Notes: